Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

    this is all that is required to have textures show up in Blender's Game Engine.
 Rendering, however, requires a material.
    You must have a *Face Textures* material assigned to the mesh for it to render using the UV Texture.
-   In the Material settings, ADD NEW material to a selected object and enable *Face Textures*.
+   In the Material settings, Add New material to a selected object and enable *Face Textures*.

 Examples